 - restriction period one: 16 October 2020 to 11 December 2020 (5 October 2020 for businesses in the Derry City & Strabane District Council area); and

-The Department for the Economy (DfE), in tandem with the Department of Finance’s (DoF) Land & Property Service, identified those potential eligible Large Tourism & Hospitality businesses through their eligibility for DoF’s Localised Restrictions Support Scheme (LRSS).
+The Department for the Economy (DfE), in tandem with the Department of Finance’s (DoF) Land & Property Service (LPS) identified those potential eligible Large Tourism & Hospitality businesses through their eligibility for DoF’s Localised Restrictions Support Scheme (LRSS).

-Further analysis in relation to the operation of the scheme is accessible via the link provided, including a facility to interrogate data by Local Government Authority or Parliamentary Constituency.
-As of Friday 2 April, 272 applications had been approved, with 272 processed for payment via Account NI to the value of £35,450,072.
+Further analysis in relation to the operation of the scheme is accessible via the link provided, including a facility to interrogate data by the Local Government Authority or Parliamentary Constituency.
+As of Friday 9 July, 292 applications had been approved, with 283 processed for payment via Account NI to the value of £50,722,096.

-The scheme closed for new applications on 31 March 2021.
-Late applications may be considered by exception in circumstances whereby an appeal for eligibility under the LRSS scheme administered by Land & Property Services (LPS) is upheld.
+The scheme closed to new applications on Wednesday 31 March.
+Late applications were considered by exception in circumstances whereby an appeal for eligibility under the LRSS scheme administered by LPS is upheld.